Best things to do in Stanthorpe and Granite Belt Region

 Price: Free to view the farm

-Did you know there’s a pyramid in Australia?
-It’s a bit unusual, we know, but it makes a great photo opportunity.
-The Ballandean Pyramid is just outside of Stanthorpe and stands 17.5 metres high and 30 metres square at the base.
-The structure is built from blocks of local granite, a full 7500 tonnes of rock, and took 8 months to complete.
+The Ballandean Pyramid is just outside Stanthorpe and stands 17.5 metres high and 30 metres square at the base.
+The structure was built from blocks of local granite, a full 7500 tonnes of rock, and took 8 months to complete.

 Location: Jacobsens Road, Ballandean